cogentcore/cogent/README.md

 # TODO

+* find needs to use open buffer when avail -- don't want to have to save every time

 * named splitter configs and save etc

 * git diff markup not aligning with raw text -- less than expected..